-The graphical syntax of SaveCCM is shown in table 1, the syntax is derived from symbols in UML $2.0^5$ , with additions to distinguish between the different types of ports.
-The textual syntax is XML based, and the syntax definition is available in [9].
+The graphical syntax of SaveCCM is shown in Figure 2, the syntax is derived from symbols in UML 2.0 [17], with additions to distinguish between the different types of ports.
+The textual syntax is XML-based [26], and available in [9].